viking2917/spacy-services/displacy/README.md

 # displaCy

+(this fork removes all but the small efficient model, to keep the install small. it upgrades to the latest Spacy.
+It moves to the now-included CORS package rather than the hug-middleware package. and lastly, returns the text label of entities, in addition to the position and label)

 Serve one or more [spaCy models](https://spacy.io/models) and extract syntactic dependencies, part-of-speech tags and/or entities.
 For usage examples, see the [displaCy](https://explosion.ai/demos/displacy) and